lawrennd/old_talks/_mlphysical/practical-two.md

 ---
-week: 5
-session: 1
+practical: 2
-layout: lecture
+layout: practical
-title: "Sensitivity Analysis"
+title: "Practical 2"
 featured_image: slides/diagrams/uq/non-zero-sobol-ishigami.svg
 abstract: >
-  This week we introduce sensitivity analysis through Emukit, showing how Emukit can deliver Sobol indices for understanding how the output of the system is affected by different inputs.
+  In this practical we undertake a sensitivity analysis using Emukit, we explore how Emukit can deliver Sobol indices for understanding how the output of the system is affected by different inputs.
 author:
 - family: Lawrence
   given: Neil D.